-The two heaviest sectors represented in the fund are Health Care and Consumer Staples.
-However, the Financials, Industrials, Materials, Consumer Discretionary, Energy, and Telecommunications sectors also have some weighting in the ETF.
+The two heaviest sectors represented in the fund are health care and consumer staples.
+However, the financials, industrials, materials, consumer discretionary, information technology, communication, and real estate sectors also have some weighting in the ETF.

 FXF - Invesco CurrencyShares Swiss Franc Trust ETF

 According to Invesco, FXF is designed to track the price of the Swiss Franc net of Trust expenses, which are expected to be paid from interest earned on the deposited Swiss Francs.
 The currency exchange-traded fund was launched in June of 2006 and 100% of its holdings are the Swiss Franc.

-As for the Swiss Franc itself, it is the 6th most traded currency in the world and accounts for about 6.5% of all global foreign exchange transactions.
-Also, the US Dollar-Swiss Franc pair is the 5th most traded currency pair out of all foreign exchange transactions as well.
+As for the Swiss Franc itself, it was the 7th most traded currency in the world and accounted for about 5% of all global foreign exchange transactions in 2019.
+The US Dollar-Swiss Franc pair was the 7th most traded currency pair out of all foreign exchange transactions as well.

-SGOL - ETFS Physical Swiss Gold Shares ETF
+SGOL - Aberdeen Standard Physical Gold Shares ETF

 This gold fund tracks the price of the gold bullion and each share of the exchange-traded fund represents one-tenth of the bullion's ounce price.
 The actual gold for the ETF is held in trust in Zurich and London.

-Since gold assets in other gold ETFs can be stored in locations like New York, London, and now Singapore (AGOL), this Swiss gold ETF gives investors the opportunity to diversify their “gold-holding” locations by having their gold held in a different location.
+Since gold assets in other gold ETFs can be stored in locations like New York, London, and now Singapore (AGOL), this gold ETF gives investors the opportunity to diversify their “gold-holding” locations by having their gold held in a different location.

 The fund was launched in September of 2009 and the price of the fund correlates with the spot price of gold less the Trusts expenses.

 FSZ - First Trust Switzerland AlphaDEX Fund

-The fund was launched in February of 2012, and there are about forty companies in the holdings in all.
+The fund was launched in February of 2012, and there are about 40 companies in the holdings in all.
 Each company must either be located in Switzerland or conduct the majority of their business in the country.
-Also, they must be publically traded on the local stock exchange.
+Also, they must be publicly traded on the local stock exchange.